 Most village homestay programs are aimed at Thai tour groups, so when foreigners come they are usually treated as honored guests.
 Homestay guest rooms are generally in a spare room in the family house, which is usually built of wood in the traditional style and will have a lot of character.
 Homestays may be a bit disorderly, but they are always clean.
 You’ll usually sleep on a mattress on the floor under a mosquito net and you’ll share the only bathroom with the family.
 Don’t expect internet access, air-conditioning, or hot showers (though these are available in some places), but your room will for sure have a fan.
 There’s unlikely to be any English spoken (unless you are staying at a teacher’s house) though your guide will be staying with you to translate when chatting with the family.

-Some towns don't have a suitable homestay option, so even if you choose the Homestay level, on some nights you'll be sleeping in regular hotels; usually the same one used for our Budget level.
-Also note that most homestays are in villages well outside the city, so we sometimes have to make minor adjustments to the itinerary to accommodate this.
-Finally, please note that the village homestay option is generally a little more expensive than the Budget level because homestay includes home-cooked breakfast and dinner.
+Some towns don’t have a suitable homestay option, so even if you choose the Homestay level, on some nights you’ll be sleeping in regular hotels; usually the same one used for our Budget level.
+Also, most homestays are in villages well outside the city, so we sometimes have to make minor adjustments to the itinerary to accommodate this.
+Finally, please note that the village homestay option is generally a little more expensive than the Budget level because homestay includes breakfast and dinner at the home.